+For Christian women who struggle with feeling like we’re not enough.
+Warning: I cried.
+Are you enough?
+With God, you don’t have to be.
+He has enough.
+His love can make you enough.
 The poised, young professional woman in white came boldly before the throne of God, dragging alongside her a battered, bruised little girl in filthy rags.
 “Lord, I’m surrendering this to you, my broken, wounded heart.
 I caught her running away from you and thinking wrong things again, so I’ve taken her captive, brought her back, and am presenting her to you again.
-I know she’s not much, but she’s all I have to offer, and I trust by faith she is enough.
-I have so much to do for you, and so little time, so I won’t keep you long.
-Amen.”
-With that, the professional
+I know she’s not much, but she’s all I

 “ For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.”
 (Romans 12:3) “Don’t think too highly of yourself.
 The bible says so. ” We’ve probably heard that on someone’s lips at some point.
 It’s true, to an extent.
 Pride is a sin and humility is a virtue.
 But that’s not the whole picture here.
 For starters, we can find ourselves guilty of thinking very highly of ourselves for thinking very lowly of ourselves.